Exceptional circumstances

 • alternative evidence for the impacted exam component(s) is available

-An exceptional circumstance is a circumstance that is unplanned and fundamentally affects a learner’s ability to attend or perform on the day in an exam.
+An exceptional circumstance is a circumstance that is unplanned and affects a learner’s ability to attend or perform on the day in an exam.

-Peronal circustance
+Peronal circumstance

 • Bereavement